Visually-Optimized Automated HDR to SDR+ Tone Mapping

 for the newer generations of HDR displays to take hold.

-Demonstrations of the latest isovideo HDR to SDR+ tone mapping were given at HPA 2017
+Demonstrations of the latest isovideo HDR to SDR+ tone mapping have been given at SMPTE 2017

 if you need more information, request a private demo or a